-There you have it, a list of some of the best camping sites you can stay in when travelling Scotland.
-This is by no means a complete list, and we're sure there are some fantastic places out there that even we don’t know about.
+There you have it, a list of some of the best camping sites you can stay in when traveling Scotland by campervan.
+This is by no means a complete list, and we're sure there are some fantastic places out there that even we don’t know about!

-Our goal is to provide the best motorhome hires, the best advice and all the information necessary for you to make the most from a campervan holiday.
-Don't hesitate to get in touch if you'd like more information and take a look around our website to see some more camping advice and to find a high-quality rental for your trip.
+Our goal is to provide the best motorhome hires, the best advice, and all the information necessary for our customers to make the most of their campervan holiday in Scotland.

 In Scotland we are lucky to have such an abundance of outdoor pursuits on our door step, set amongst some of the most beautiful landscape and all within easy driving reach when combined with a motorhome you can enjoy a holiday while experience some adrenaline based activities.